Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 In this article, we'll look at how powerful Tailwind can be.
 Not only do we create a super cool animated effect, but we also use only Tailwind classes for this.

-We'll create this wavy underline effect, and it even animates once we hover it.
+We'll create this wavy underline effect, which even animates once we hover it.

 You can see the result in the following GIF, and at the bottom of the article, I linked the CodePen, where you can try it out.